puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 NETCONF device may have the :interleave capability that indicates support to interleave other NETCONF operations within a notification subscription.
-This means the NETCONF server can receive, process, and respond to NETCONF requests on a session with an active notification subscription.
+This means the NETCONF server can receive, process and respond to NETCONF requests on a session with an active notification subscription.
 However, not all devices support this capability, so the common approach for devices \'with\' and \'without\' interleave